duanyytop/capacitor-webauthn-demo/README.md

 # @joyid/capacitor-native-passkey

-The capaictor plugins of native passkey for Android and iOS
+The capacitor plugins of native passkey for Android and iOS

 ## Install